Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 - **Progressive Jackpot Slots**: Games with accumulating prize pools that can reach millions
 - **Megaways Slots**: Dynamic games with up to 117,649 ways to win

 Top slots include Sweet Bonanza, Wolf Gold, Gates of Olympus, and Big Bass Bonanza.
-Online casinos in Canada provide thousands of these popular games.
+Online casinos in Canada provides thousands of these popular casino games.

 ### Table Games